 A business license is required if you are planning to set up a food sales establishment.
-If you set up a restaurant or a caterer, you will require a business license or a permit depending on the type of restaurant like whether it serves alcoholic beverages or not.
+If you set up a restaurant or a catering business, you will require a business license or a permit depending on the type of restaurant; for instance if it will include alcoholic beverages or not.

 Who issues the License